karatelabs/karate/README.md

 # Getting Started
 Karate requires [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 8 and [Maven](http://maven.apache.org) to be installed.

+> It is recommended that you use the latest possible version of JDK 8, and a version at least greater than 1.8.0_111.

 ## Maven

 Karate is designed so that you can choose between the [Apache](https://hc.apache.org/index.html) or [Jersey](https://jersey.java.net) HTTP client implementations.